reichlab/flu-metrocast/README.md

 ## Forecast submission and validation

-To ensure proper data formatting, pull requests for new data in model-output/ will be automatically run.
+To ensure proper data formatting, pull requests for new data in `model-output/` will be automatically run.
 Optionally, you may also run these validations locally.
-Please see the ['model-output' README](/model-output) for detailed instructions on formatting and submission requirements.
+Please see the [`model-output` README](/model-output) for detailed instructions on formatting and submission requirements.

 ---